 The Age of Discovery Monument

-My last meal in Lisbon was the least memorable.
+Our last meal in Lisbon was the least memorable.
 I didn’t bother to remember the name of the place or the dish I had.
 It was underwhelming after the previous two meals.
 I don’t know if it was bad or if it just didn’t stand up to intricate tastes of the previous meals.
 The food did not ruin our last night in Lisbon as we spent the evening chatting on the street-side patios of Bairro Alto.

 Day 4: Goodbye Lisbon

 We said goodbye to Lisbon by having breakfast at our favourite cafe and enjoyed the views of the Miradouro de São Pedro de Alcântara for the last time.
 We were driving south to the Algarve where we were going to spend 3 days exploring the beaches.